Ban Pa

 Ban Pa (บ้านป่า) is a subdistrict in Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2022 it had a population of 5,792 and 2,528 households.
+In 2022 it had a population of 5,792 and 2,563 households.
 The economy of this subdistrict is mainly based on agriculture and fishery.

 Geography

 The topography of Ban Pa is a plain area at the foot of the mountain.
 The subdistrict is bordered to the north by Wat Bot district, to the east and south by Don Thong subdistrict, to the west by Hua Ro subdistrict and Makham Sung subdistrict.
 Ban Pa subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Nan River flows west of the subdistrict.

 History

 The local legend is that it was originally a dense rainforest.
 In 1821, people from Vientiane province (Laos) arrived in Moo3 and Moo5.
 In 1832, Thai people settled Ban Laem Rang in Moo1.
 Later, people from Phichit and Phrae provinces arrived.
 Original Moo6 was called Ban Tai, Moo7 was called Ban Nuea and Moo7 was called Ban Rai.
 Today, these three villages are all called Ban Pa.
 Ultimately, most forest on plains is cleared for agriculture.

-Ban Pa Subdistrict administrative organization - SAO (ongkan borihan suan tambon) was established.